w3c/gargantua/README.md

-# gargantua
+# Gargantua

-API to gather W3C information
+This is an API to gather W3C information, to create dynamic web pages.